This information explains extended spectrum beta-lactamase (ESBL), including how it spread and how infections are treated.Back to top

 - You will be placed in a private room.

-- All staff and visitors will need to wear a yellow gown and gloves while in your room.
+- All staff will need to wear a yellow gown and gloves while in your room.
 These are available outside of your room and can be disposed of inside your room.

 - If you leave your room for tests, you must wear a yellow gown and gloves or be covered with a clean sheet.